sylwiabarteczko/EmployeeManagement-Frontend/README.md

 1. Make sure Docker and Backend are running.
 2. In your browser, open http://localhost:5173.
 3. Try adding a new employee via the form.
-4. Verify that it appears in the backend: http://localhost:8080/api/employees